GoogleChrome/web.dev/src/site/content/en/blog/sign-up-form-best-practices/index.md

 By asking a user to create an account, you come between them and what they're trying to achieve.
 You're asking a favor, and asking the user to trust you with personal data.
-Every password and item of data you store carries privacy and security 'data debt', becoming a cost and liability for your site.
+Every password and item of data you store carries privacy and security "data debt", becoming a cost and liability for your site.

 If the main reason you ask users to create an account is to save information between navigations or